Python3pkg/Music-Scraper/README.rst

 Getting Started
 ---------------

-Ensure that you have setuptools>=24.0.3 installed for proper installation of music_scrapper.
+Ensure that you have setuptools>=24.0.3 installed for proper installation of music_scraper.
 Installation of setuptools can be done with

 .. code-block:: bash

     pip install setuptools==24.0.3

-Install Music-Scrapper from pip directly
+Install Music-Scraper from pip directly

 .. code-block:: bash

-    pip install music_scrapper
+    pip install music_scraper

 Or